NathanHarrington/NathanHarrington.github.io/content/posts/humble_job.md

 30 minutes:
     Do something else not job search related - anything else.
     This is critical to break you out of the perfection-inaction loop.
+    You'll be tempted to get on a roll and do a bunch of these without this break.
+Take the break!
+Constraints are important, both on the work itself and on your 'break's.
+Use the timers, take the breaks.

 15 minutes:
     Clone the master resume.